-The American Express Bluebird has no monthly fees while One VIP Serve has a $1 fee that’s waived as long as you load at least $500 every month (which most of you are planning on doing anyway).
-The only other difference is that a temporary Bluebird card will set you back $5 while a VIP Serve often costs $0 to set up.
+The American Express Bluebird has no monthly fees.
+Meanwhile, One VIP Serve has a $1 fee that’s waived as long as you load at least $500 every month.
+Most of you are planning on doing that anyway.
+The only other difference?
+A temporary Bluebird card will set you back $5 while a VIP Serve costs $0.
 If you’re picking up five cards like I am, that’s a saving of $25.

 Loading Options: Serve

 Both Serve and Bluebird can be loaded with Visa gift cards purchased from grocery stores.
 Serve has the advantage because it can also be loaded with Vanilla Visas (purchased at drugstores) at Family Dollar stores.
 The reason this is significant is because it opens up more than one manufactured spending source: Drugstores like CVS, RiteAid and Walgreens, which qualify for credit card category bonuses of up to 5% cash back or 3 points per $1 spent.
-Even if you’re using a non-category bonus earning credit card, having more than one place to buy gift cards is good for diversifying your credit card spending patterns.
-This ensures your statement reflects spending at a variety of different merchants and not just the same grocery stores – this is for security purposes more than anything else.
+Even if you’re using a non-bonus category earning credit card, having more than one place to buy gift cards is good for diversifying your credit card spending patterns.
+This ensures your statement reflects spending at a variety of different merchants and not just the same grocery stores.
+This is for security purposes more than anything else.

-If you have an Amex Fidelity card you can also load the Serve card online with up to $1,000 per month, earning $240 cash back every year (assuming this lasts through the next 12 months).
+If you have a Fidelity 2% cash back card, you can also load the Serve card online with up to $1,000 per month.
+This would earn you $240 cash back every year (assuming it lasts through the next 12 months).
 So if you have an Amex Fidelity card or access to a Family Dollar Store where you can load Serve with Vanilla Visa gift cards, it absolutely makes sense to switch to Amex Serve.